Get insider access

 30 min

-Internal recording capability is good.
-Bit rates are more limited than newer Alpha models, so the camera can't capture as much information, but smaller bit rates result in files that are easier to transfer.
-Unfortunately, there's a 30-minute cap on recording.
+The camera's internal recording capability is good for its class, but it's behind the times.
+Bit rates are more limited than newer Alpha models, so the camera can't capture video with as much detail or information.
+Unfortunately, there's also a 30-minute cap on recording.

 7.0